ericwen229/PageRank-Java/README.md

 # IDPool

-A byproduct of this project used to manage IDs.
+An implementation of ID pool used to manage IDs.

 ## Usage